UniversalDependencies/UD_Armenian-BSUT/README.md

 # Introduction

-The UD_Armenian-BSUT treebank is based on the Հայերենի ծառադարան dataset (version 2.0), a broad-coverage corpus of general Modern Standard Eastern Armenian covering numerous genres.
+The UD_Armenian-BSUT treebank is based on the Eastern Armenian section of the Հայերենի ծառադարան dataset (ArmTDP V2.0), a broad-coverage corpus of general Modern Standard Armenian covering numerous genres.

 The annotation scheme was developed in accordance with the UD guidelines.
 The original data was manually annotated by the ArmTDP team.
 The tokenization and POS-tagging process was carried out through alternating steps of automatic scripting and manual revision.